 Unforgiving weather conditions, brutally steep climbs, unrelenting terrain, and a mileage count that most people would only think of completing inside a car are just a few of the criteria that place some running events in that extreme category that only a select few even think about attempting to complete.

-Western States and the Leadville 100 are classic ultra races in the U.S., but the Hardrock 100 might just be the most difficult.
+The Leadville 100 and Western States are classic ultra races in the U.S., but the Hardrock 100 might just be the most difficult.

 Following dirt trails up (and down) the San Juan Mountains, the 2019 race will force runners to tackle 66,000 feet of elevation change, with Handies Peak being the high point of the race at 14,048 feet.